Rwothoromo/WeConnect-App/README.md

 # WeConnect-App

-WeConnect brings businesses and users together, and allows users to review businesses.
+WeConnect brings businesses and users together, and allows users to review businesses

 ## Features